smejkalv/PWM-NexysA7-/README.md

 ## Hardware description of demo application
 The FPGA board uses five buttons: BTNR, BTNL, BTND, BTNU, and BTNC.
 BTNR and BTNL control the duty cycle of the PWM signal, while BTND and BTNU are used to switch between different PWM outputs.
 BTNC serves as the central reset button, which restores the PWM settings to default, setting the duty cycle back to 50%.

 For input/output, we utilize four pins from the JA Pmod port on the FPGA.
 Two pins are connected to external LEDs, and the remaining two are used for the BAR segment display.
 This configuration was necessary because the JB Pmod port, which is our primary interface, did not have enough available pins for the BAR segment display.
+Other pwm signals are send to onboard leds to controll their brightness.

 ### Pmod Ports
 ![pmod](imgs/Pmod_pinout.png)